yugabyte/yugabyte-db/docs/content/preview/api/ysql/user-defined-subprograms-and-anon-blocks/language-plpgsql-subprograms/plpgsql-syntax-and-semantics/executable-section/loop-exit-continue-statements/_index.md

 headerTitle: Loop, exit, and continue statements
 linkTitle:
   The "loop", "exit", and "continue" statements
-description: Describes the syntax and semantics of the various PL/pgSQL Loop statements.
+description: Describes the syntax and semantics of Loop, exit, and continue statements.
 [YSQL]
 image: /images/section_icons/api/subsection.png
 menu:
   preview: